chnoguchi/examples-of-palette-diagrams/README.md

 Examples of palette diagrams
 ==
-This repository includes the examples of palette diagrams.
+This repository includes examples of palette diagrams.

 ## Reference